|

 Washington State is one of the most popular whale watching regions in the

-world.
 On your whale watching excursion you may also see a variety

 of other wildlife such as, bald eagles, puffins, porpoise, sea otters, and